How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 Take a Walk through Christian History in Madaba

-Madaba is known as the Mosaic city, and as I strolled through the ancient streets, I could certainly feel the echoes of centuries past.
+Madaba is known as the Mosaic City, and as I strolled through the ancient streets, I could certainly feel the echoes of centuries past.
 Madaba has several churches and archeological sites with Byzantine and Umayyad mosaics.
-The most well-known is a large Byzantine mosaic map of the Holy Land still in-lain on the floor of a church.
+The most well-known is a large Byzantine mosaic map of the Holy Land, still in-lain on the floor of a church.
 The map was discovered in 1896 and depicts the Holy Land from the 6th century.
-Other uncovered parts of the city have also revealed Byzantine mosaics covering the floors and walls of several structures dating back to the city’s earliest period of habitation.
-It’s a truly unique place to explore, especially for the ancient history of both humankind and religion.

-Mosaic floor of the olive tree in Madaba
+Mosaic Floor of the olive tree in Madaba

 Grab a Bite to Eat at Carob House